grafi-tt/sayhisort/README.md

 Its cost is negligible at now, so it isn't worth of micro-optimization.

 To de-interleave imitation buffer, bin-sorting is used if the data buffer can be used as a auxiliary space.
-Otherwise novel O(K logK) algorithm is used, where K is the number of unique keys collected.
+Otherwise novel O(K log(K)) algorithm is used, where K is the number of unique keys collected.
 This algorithm iteratively rotate skewed parts.
 See [comments](https://github.com/grafi-tt/sayhisort/blob/1a5833f27aaeeb9c463a971ceabd35f51af4c9a9/sayhisort.h#L476-L485) for detail.

 The data buffer is sorted by heapsort.
+Its solid computational complexity gives comfort to the author, even though Shell sort may perform well.

 ### Rotation sub-algorithm detail

-Uses [Helix rotation](https://github.com/scandum/rotate#helix-rotation) for large data, because of it's simple control flow and memory cache memory friendliness.
-Switches to triple reversal when data becomes small, to avoid integer modulo operation in Helix rotation.
+Uses [Helix rotation](https://github.com/scandum/rotate#helix-rotation) for large data, because of it's simple control flow and cache memory friendliness.
+Switches to triple reversal when the length becomes small, to avoid integer modulo operation in Helix rotation.

 ### Binary search sub-algorithm detail

 Uses [monobound binary search](https://github.com/scandum/binary_search).
-In general, the number of comparison to identify an item from N choices is at most ceil(log2(N)).
-It always performs this fixed number of comparisons.
-Though there maybe a redundant comparison, branch prediction improvement certainly wins.
+In general, the number of comparisons to identify an item from N choices is at most ceil(log2(N)).
+The routine always performs this fixed number of comparisons.
+Though there is a redundant comparison, its simple loop, friendly to branch prediction, certainly wins.

 ### Optimal sequence division technique